Manan-Singh/SwiftTrading/README.md

 - Had difficulties shipping our project from development to production due to technical difficulties
 - Spent too much time on low priority tasks
 - Had difficulties with angular components interacting with one another
+### What we would change:
+- Everyone should have basic knowledge of docker.
+- Have a better understanding of how the stratgies run
+- Make the initial directory structure clearer
 ## References
 [Insert wireframes here]
 [Outside material we thought was useful]